 Water changes/cleaning – Water changes may be performed using a siphon system or buckets according to the schedule recommended above.
 Some people find the Python Siphon to be particularly helpful with frequent water changes.
 When cleaning out/changing the entire tank, first remove your turtle to a safe location (i.e. small tub, bathtub, etc.).
 The aquarium and all its contents, including rocks, fake plants, and other cage “furniture”, should be scrubbed with soapy water.
 Dilute bleach (1:20) can be used to disinfect all surfaces as needed.
 Everything should be rinsed well with fresh water several times before refilling and replacing your pet.

 High quality floating turtle pellets and/or turtle sticks are widely available and can make up a large portion of your pet’s diet.
-We have had good experiences with REPCAL brand turtle pellets, however using several brands in rotation or simultaneously will help ensure your turtle gets a varied diet.
-In addition to this commercial food, we recommend offering leafy greens, such as romaine lettuce, kale, collards and red and green leaf lettuce, several times a week.
-Be sure to remove any uneaten portions to prevent the greens from rotting and contributing to water quality problems.
-You can also teach your turtle to eat in a separate container of water to help keep the main tank cleaner.
-Crickets, feeder goldfish, and earthworms (store-bought only) can be offered as treats.
+We have had good experiences with Repcal and Mazuri brand turtle pellets, but Reptomin turtle sticks and ZooMed pellets are also good diets.
+For slider species, in addition to this commercial food, we recommend offering leafy greens, such as romaine lettuce, kale, collards and red and green leaf lettuce.
+Offer greens several times a week.
+Be sure to remove any uneaten portions of food that could rot and add to water quality problems.
+You can also condition your turtle to eat in a separate container of water to help keep the main tank cleaner.
+Crickets, frozen thawed pinkies and feeder goldfish can be offered as treats.
 Some wild caught species, such as the African Sideneck turtle and Helmeted turtle, may need to be offered crickets and pinkies while becoming acclimated to captivity, along with offering them a pelleted diet.